 Behind my protective shield of syllables, I carefully constructed the perfect persona: a straight-A student, dutiful daughter and faithful friend who had her entire life figured out.

 With every breath I became the human embodiment of this quotation.
-Three simple sentences steadied my soul and changed my false smile into one of true serenity.
+Three simple sentences steadied my soul and changed my false smile into one of true sincerity.

 Song lyrics, poetry, prose; authors, anonymous, art.
 Each line of text and image presented a chronological catalogue of my life, preciously preserved in pictures.
 Some days, I was triumphant, the queen of the world because I read somewhere that someone once had a good day.
 So why couldn’t their good day be my good day?
 Why couldn’t their words become my words, their wisdom and experience sleeping in my subconscious?